OpenKH/OpenKh/docs/bbs/file/type/mission.md

 ### Present

+Presents are rewards you receive after the battle phase is over.

 The type of present to receive.
 Presents cannot give you debug commands or abilities/enchantments.

+Trying to give items that don't belong to the specific character result in a crash.

 | Value | Description
 |--------|-------